Theresa May vows action on upskirting after Tory MP blocks Bill

 She said: “We knew this was a risk but I now stand with powerful, passionate women and men behind me, and I am confident that (junior minister) Lucy Frazer is committed to, and will, close this gap in the law.

-“Ryan (Whelan, her lawyer) and I have just spoken with Chope and he has agreed to meet with the two of us to discuss the Bill.
+“Ryan (Whelan, her lawyer) and I have just spoken with Sir Christopher and he has agreed to meet with the two of us to discuss the Bill.

 “I’m positive and hopeful that he will become a supporter.”